neondatabase/website/content/guides/self-hosting-umami-neon.md

 ## Provisioning a Postgres Database using Neon

-Using Serverless Postgres database powered by Neon helps you scale down to zero.
-With Neon, you only have to pay for what you use.
+Using a serverless Postgres database powered by Neon allows you to scale down to zero when the database is not being used, which saves on compute costs.
+.

 To get started, go to the [Neon console](https://console.neon.tech/app/projects) and enter the name of your choice as the project name.